eicug/eicug.github.io/index.md

 </div>
 <br/>

-EICUG memers are working together to realize a powerful new facility in the United States with the aim of studying the particles, gluons, which bind all the observable matter in the world around us.
+EICUG members are working together to realize a powerful new facility in the United States with the aim of studying the particles, gluons, which bind all the observable matter in the world around us.
 This new facility, known as the [Electron-Ion Collider](https://www.bnl.gov/eic/){:target="_blank"} (EIC),